 - The fresh ginger really does make these amazing.

 - If you want a very sophisticated addition to a cheese plate, leave off the final step of rolling the dough balls in sugar.
-Let them bake without the sugar coating and they’ll be a little less sweet and absolutely perfect with some sharp cheese.
-It’s a serious grownup treat-the crunch, the heat, the creamy smooth bite from a cheese like an aged stilton- and an elegant end to a holiday meal.
+Let them bake without the sugar coating, and they’ll be a little less sweet and absolutely perfect with some sharp cheese.
+It’s a serious grownup treat: the crunch, heat, the creamy smooth bite from cheese like an aged stilton- and an elegant end to a holiday meal.

-So the pressing question I have is this: Are you a crisp or chewy cookie person???
+My pressing question: Are you a crisp or chewy cookie person???

 Thanks for this recipe Kate.
 I had been searching for one like this for some time and am anxious to bake it because I am a ginger lover.
 I cannot ever leave a recipe alone so I think I would like to substitute 1/2 c. flour with 1/2 c. wheat germ.